 With over 35 years experience in woodworking it is my passion to build quality functional custom furniture pieces with clean elegant lines, incorporating quiet details and accents to enhance visual vitality.
 The work of cabinet making, the designing, joining and finishing of a piece has always appealed to me.
-The process demands the use of both the hands and mind.
-My deepest satisfaction comes from designing a piece that is both useful and interesting while enhancing the customers home.
+The process demands the use of both the hands and the mind.
+My deepest satisfaction comes from designing a piece that is useful and interesting while enhancing the customers home.

-I have been part of the annual West Austin Studio Tour (WEST).
-In 2014 I was honored to receive the award for best contemporary piece at the Texas Furniture Makers Show in Kerrville, TX.
-I have also been featured in both Fine Woodworking and Woodworker West magazine.
-A selection of my work can be seen by request.
+2014 I was honored to receive the award for best contemporary piece at the Texas Furniture Makers Show, with my winning piece being featured in Woodworker West magazine.

 2016 one of my instructional articles was published in Fine Woodworking’s Tools & Shops issue.